-Note: It is important to understand that each campus has variable resources, campus-specific policies and procedures and department/organizational unit differences.
+Each campus has variable resources, campus-specific policies and procedures and department/organizational unit differences.
 These differences play a part in how NU Values is administered at each campus level.

 1.1 The salary administration policy of the University of Nebraska shall be applicable to all regular University of Nebraska Office/ Service and Managerial/Professional positions.
 The purpose of the NU Values compensation program is to provide effective, equitable, and market relevant rates of compensation to the incumbents of Office/ Service and Managerial/Professional positions.
 The program will identify salary levels needed to be sufficiently competitive in order to attract and retain highly qualified employees.

 2.1 The Vice President for Business and Finance, with the advice and consultation of the Council of Business Officers, shall be responsible for the maintenance and revision of the University-wide NU Values.

 2.2 The Director of Human Resources at Central Administration shall coordinate the administration of the NU Values Program to include conducting an annual salary survey to determine appropriate salary bands for the NU Values Program.

 2.3 Revisions or amendments to the NU Values Program to include but not limited to Family Composition, Salary Bands, Zone determinations, Market Impact, and Program Training, shall be recommended by Central Administration's Director of Human Resources, to the Vice President of Business and Finance with the consultation of the campus Human Resources Directors, at least annually.
 Any revisions or amendments to the NU Values Salary Structure will be reviewed by the campus Budget Officers as to the fiscal impact.

 2.4 The Human Resources Directors shall be responsible for the day-to-day administration of the NU Values program at the campus level.